SEO Friendly Shopping Carts

 An experienced web developer will understand how to handle data.
 Data is key to everything where multiple products are concerned.

-JSON is a format of text data very popular because it is universally accepted.
+JSON is a popular, universally accepted format of text data.
 It can be passed from various layers of your Shopping Cart.
 It can also be used to make bulk fast updates, or allow your system to talk to any other compatible system.

 Say you had a Shopping Cart and a seperate email system to connect to your clients.
 JSON can be used to pass new clients between the two applications.